WWE LFG and WWE Greatest Moments on A&E tonight - Pro Wrestling Dot Net

 By Jason Powell, ProWrestling.net Editor (@prowrestlingnet)

 -Two episodes of WWE’s Greatest Moments air tonight on A&E starting at 8CT/9ET.
-The first show focuses on Shocking Moments of the ’80s, and the second is on Booker T.
+The first show focuses on Tag Teams of the ’90s, and the second is Mic Drops of the ’90s.

-WWE LFG’s eighth episode of season two airs tonight on A&E at 9CT/10ET.
+WWE LFG’s ninth episode of season two airs tonight on A&E at 9CT/10ET.
 Undertaker, Booker T, Bubba Ray Dudley, and Michelle McCool are coaching teams of developmental wrestlers.

-Powell’s Note “Top Dog” is the name of tonight’s episode and has the following description: “Who is the top man and woman going into the second half of season two.
-Legend picks the best candidates to prove it in the ring, but there can only be one top man and woman in LFG.”
+Powell’s Note “Fight Back” is the name of tonight’s episode and has the following description: “What happens when your legendary coach passes you up for a teammate?
+The future greats who were not considered top dogs on their teams must get over whatever is blocking them from reaching their full potential.”

 Be the first to comment